Sanjeev-Kumar78/Object-Detection/README.md

-# Object Detection in Images using YOLOv10
+# Object Detection in Images using YOLO

 <!-- Tags for Google Colab -->